Senior couple walking in the park for energy and health.

 Cognitive Exercises to Keep the Mind Sharp

-Mental activity increases energy levels, so healthcare providers should use cognitive approaches to recover people's natural mental functioning.
+Mental activity increases energy levels; therefore, healthcare providers should employ cognitive approaches to help individuals recover their natural mental functioning.

 Learning-based skills, gaming activities, and reading materials energize the human mind.

-Playing memory games, engaging in strategy-based games, and enrolling in learning classes can enhance alertness.
+Engaging in memory games, strategy-based games, and learning classes can help enhance alertness.

-Cognitive games offered by Lumosity at no cost can enhance thinking power.
+Cognitive games offered by Lumosity at no cost can help enhance cognitive function.

 Find more information about skill-building activities for senior citizens by accessing AARP's hobby section with benefit descriptions.

-Lumosity has free cognitive games that will help improve one's thinking capability.
+Lumosity offers free cognitive games that can help improve one's cognitive abilities.

 Natural Supplements and Herbal Remedies